semlix/semlix/docs/source/recipes.rst

 Usually, however, the exact number of documents that match the query is not known, because the searcher can skip over blocks of documents it knows won't show up in the "top N" list.
-If you call ``len(results)`` on a query where the exact length is unknown, Whoosh will run an unscored version of the original query to get the exact number.
+If you call ``len(results)`` on a query where the exact length is unknown, semlix will run an unscored version of the original query to get the exact number.
 This is faster than the scored search, but may still be noticeably slow on very large indexes or complex queries.